amd/resource-optimizer/README.txt

 A note on external dependencies: To build memory balancer tool, it requires libbpf to be downloaded from https://github.com/libbpf/libbpf.
 The location of libbpf needs to be mentioned in the Makefile via the variable LIBBPF.
 The location of kernel source code also needs to be mentioned via the variable KDIR.

+To build kernel module:
+cd kernel/common
+make

-To build memory balancer, the command needs to be run is "make".
+To build memory balancer:
+cd common
+make

 Currently the kernel part of the tool has a hard dependency with Linux kernel code.
 This is due to the absence of a eBPF kernel API to get parent process identifier which is required for balancing memory of progress-like multi-process application which creates processes on demand.
 This hard dependency maybe relaxed in future.